 5. Fur Everywhere

-It’s inevitable that there will be fur everywhere when you have a pet living with you in the house.
+There will inevitably be fur everywhere when you have a pet living with you in the house.
 The best solution for this issue is to get an add-on for your vacuum cleaner such as the Paw Turbo Nozzle, which is specially designed to help you get to those hard-to-reach places.

 6. Dirty Doorsteps